-Amounts received from clients to reimburse the charity for shopping undertaken by its volunteers is treated as income of the charity because the charity has reimbursed the volunteer for the shopping in anticipation of receiving the income from the client.
+Amounts received from clients to reimburse the charity for shopping undertaken by its volunteers is treated as income of the charity because the charity reimburses the volunteer for the shopping in anticipation of receiving the income from the client.
 It is brought into account on a receivable basis

-Legacies are included as income when receipt is probable, that is when probate has been granted, the executors have advised there are sufficient assets in the estate and any conditions attached to the legacy are within control of the charity or have been met.
+Legacies are included as income when receipt is probable, that is when probate has been granted and any conditions attached to the legacy preventing distribution have been discharged by the executors.